 Occupational Therapy for Rheumatoid Arthritis

 This helps you stay independent.
 A therapist will check to see what you need help with.
-Then, he can teach you better or easier ways to accomplish those things.
+Then, they can teach you better or easier ways to accomplish those things.
 Occupational therapy can help you even if you don’t work or have a job.